 Water quality levels specified by Alberta Environment will be achieved by the use of oil grit separators and forebays.
 Water quality levels specified by Alberta Environment will be achieved by the use of oil grit separators.
-Low Impact Design techniques will be used to match pre and postdevelopment volume and flows rates development site hydrology primarily through infiltration.
+Low Impact Design techniques will be used to match pre and postNT MANAGEMENT development volume and flows rates development site hydrology primarily through infiltration.
 A hybrid approach will combine best management practices related to climate and soils with conventional site engineering practices to meet Alberta Environment water quality targets.
-The development will endeavor to mirror the most